Monday, November 28, 2011

 I felt like a roaming orphan.
 I identified with Penny from The Rescuers and I had no doubt that Madame Medusa was my mother.
 It did not help that my mum was fond of jewelry...

-I think it took years, but I overcame those nagging feelings of emptiness, the knot in my throat, the self-esteem issues and most of all, I grew to love my mum.
+I think it took years, but I overcame those nagging feelings of emptiness, the knot in my throat, the self-esteem issues.
+And most of all, I grew to love my mum.

 Today I understand her and what she went through.
 Again, this post is not the scope to dwell on her reasons.